Updated: Jul 19

-Manufacturing of delta-8 THC products may occur in uncontrolled or unsanitary settings, leading to the presence of unsafe contaminants or other potentially harmful substances.
+Manufacturing delta-8 THC products may occur in uncontrolled or unsanitary settings, leading to unsafe contaminants or other potentially harmful substances.

 5. Delta-8 THC products should be kept out of the reach of children and pets.

 Manufacturers are packaging and labeling these products in ways that may appeal to children (gummies, chocolates, cookies, candies, etc.).
 These products may be purchased online and at various retailers, including convenience stores and gas stations, where there may not be age limits on who can buy these products.
-There have been numerous poison control center alerts involving pediatric patients exposed to delta-8 THC-containing products.
+Numerous poison control center alerts have involved pediatric patients exposed to delta-8 THC-containing products.
 Additionally, animal poison control centers have indicated a sharp increase in accidental exposure of pets to these products.
 Keep these products out of reach of children and pets.